Hi there, Rajat here!

 How information heterogeneity influences traffic congestion during hurricane evacuation

-2021 IEEE International Intelligent Transportation Systems Conference (ITSC), 2021, pp. 1833-1838
+Proceedings of the 2021 IEEE International Intelligent Transportation Systems Conference (ITSC), 1833–1838 (2021)

 Conference Posters